moritzsoelderer/taskbot/README.md

 - Violetta Meier

-**Idea:**
-Kitchen Assistance robot
+**Idea: TaskBot, the Kitchen Assistance Robot**
-Helps in the kitchen
-Grabs Items
+The idea behind TaskBot is to create a kitchen assistance robot.
+This robot is designed to help in the kitchen by performing simple tasks, like grabbing utensils or tidying up.
+It is a helpful solution for making kitchen work more efficient and organized.

 **Use case 1 :**
-gives person matching items to the one just used
+Gives person matching items to the one just used.
+E.g. cutting board --> knife
-E.G. Cutting board --> Knife

 **Use case 2:**
-Tidying up objects after use
-Recognizing whether a person is finished with a task (images or user feedback) E.g. used knife --> sink
+Tidying up objects after use.
+Recognizing whether a person is finished with a task (images or user feedback).
+E.g. used knife --> sink

 **Milestones**
 1. Recognize currently used items